-- (1) Developer submission of Proposal Applications via the Agency's FTS
+(1) Developer submission of Proposal Applications via the Agency's FTS

-Proposal Applications must be submitted via the Agency's FTS by the deadline noted in the

-Program Calendar.
-Following the Proposal Application deadline, OHFA will post all individual - Program Calendar.
-Following the Proposal Application deadline, OHFA will post all individual project Proposal Summaries and a spreadsheet of basic information for all submitted projects on its Pending Applications & Funded Projects Website. - (2) OHFA Preliminary Competitive Scoring and Minimum Threshold and Underwriting Review Staff analysts will review competitive scoring documentation submitted with the Proposal Application against the applicant's "self-score".
+Proposal Applications must be submitted via the Agency's FTS by the deadline noted in the Program Calendar.
+Following the Proposal Application deadline, OHFA will post all individual project Proposal Summaries and a spreadsheet of basic information for all submitted projects on its Pending Applications & Funded Projects Website.

+(2) OHFA Preliminary Competitive Scoring and Minimum Threshold and Underwriting Review

+Staff analysts will review competitive scoring documentation submitted with the Proposal Application against the applicant's "self-score".
 Concurrently, OHFA will perform a Minimum Threshold and Underwriting review for compliance with OHFA's most current Multifamily Underwriting Guidelines and threshold requirements detailed in this 9% LIHTC QAP to comport with 26 U.S.C. §42(m)(2)(C)(i)(I).
 Specifically, OHFA will be reviewing-at a minimum-compliance with cost containment, conditional financial commitments, debt service coverage ratio (DSCR) standards (if applicable), and documentation of rental subsidy commitments (if applicable).
 OHFA will provide (1) the Preliminary Competitive Scoring workbook and (2) a Minimum Threshold and Underwriting review with any noted deficiencies together.